diksha847/leetcode-solutions/README.md

 # leetcode-solutions
 Collection of LeetCode questions to ace the coding interview!
-Questions based on all the leetcode patterns inspired from sean prashad repository
+Questions based on all the leetcode patterns inspired from sean prashad repository and tutorials cup